Time Encoding of Finite-Rate-of-Innovation Signals: Proof of Proposition

 \section{Proof of Proposition \ref{prop:iftemGuarantees}}

-\begin{proof} Let $x$ be a $T$-periodic FRI signal that is time-encoded using a sampling kernel $g$ and an IF-TEM with parameters $\{b,\kappa,\gamma\}$ as shown in Figure~\ref{fig:schematicKernelBasedSampling}.
-The filtered signal $y = (x*g)$ is the input to the IF-TEM.
-Let $t_{1} \in [0,T[$ be the first time instant.
-To obtain $(L-1)$ time instants in $[0,T[$, using Corollary~\ref{cor:iftemSamplingDensity}, we have:
+\begin{proof} Let $x(t)$ be a $T$-periodic FRI signal that is time-encoded using a sampling kernel $g(t)$ and an IF-TEM with parameters $\{b,\kappa,\gamma\}$ (cf. Figure~\ref{fig:schematicKernelBasedSampling}).
+The filtered signal $y(t) = (x*g)(t)$ is the input to the IF-TEM.
+Let $t_{1} \in [0,T[$ be the first trigger time.
+Obtaining $(L-1)$ trigger times in $[0,T[$ requires (using Corollary~\ref{cor:iftemSamplingDensity}) that

-Without loss of generality, we assume an integrator with zero initial output $v(0) = 0$.
-The maximum time taken to produce the first time instant must satisfy
+Without loss of generality, assume zero-initial condition for the integrator: $v(0) = 0$.
+The first trigger time is bounded as follows: